 If you are a continuing student and were on a work placement last year, your work placement results will not be considered until the supplemental (September) exam board, which happen during the second and third week of September.
 Invitations to Register will be emailed to successful students to their DIT Student Email account from 11th September 2017 onwards.
 Students should attend classes temporarily unregistered until they received an Invitation to Register email to their DIT student email account.

 I repeated some exams / assignments in the supplemental (repeat) exams in mid August/early September, can I attend classes while awaiting my results?

-Yes, classes commence week beginning 12th September 2016.
-Details on how to register will be emailed to successful repeat students during the week from 12th until 16th September 2016.
+Yes, classes commence week beginning 11th September 2017.
+Details on how to register will be emailed to successful repeat students during the period 11th until 20th September 2017.
 Students are advised to attend all their classes temporarily unregistered until they receive their results and/ invitations to register.

 Firstly, you should register with DIT and pay your fees online.

 Following this, please inform the School Administrator that you will be absent for the first week of the Semester.
 A list of schools and contact details are available on http://dit.ie/colleges/.

 DIT’s Library Service is available on: http://www.dit.ie/library/